 - Extensive verbalization as he carries out activities

-- Understands such concepts as longer, larger, when a contrast is presented
+- Understands such concepts as longer, larger, and when a contrast is presented

-- Readily follows simple commands even thought the stimulus objects are not in sight
+- Readily follows simple commands even though the stimulus objects are not in sight

 - Much repetition of words, phrases, syllables, and even sounds